Crisp thin crackers– outside on the grill, NEW VIDEO

 Return to FAQs page

-How we measure our flour using the “scoop-and-sweep” method
+How I measure flour using the “scoop-and-sweep” method

-When people write to tell us that their dough seems “too wet,” the first question I ask is: how are you measuring?
-Because we measured with the “scoop-and-sweep” method, not the “spoon-and-sweep” method.–view the video to see exactly how we do it.
+When people write to tell me that their dough seems “too wet,” the first question I ask is: how are you measuring?
+Because I measured with the “scoop-and-sweep” method, not the “spoon-and-sweep” method.–view the video to see exactly how I do it.

 American recipes usually are based on volumes, measured with standardized measuring cups.
 If you press down into the flour bin (use a flour bin, not the flour’s bag), you’ll compress and get too much flour.
 If you use the “spoon-and-sweep” method, where a spoon is used to gently fill the measuring cup before sweeping, you’ll get too little flour into the cup.
 Likewise, don’t “aerate” the flour by mixing it or whisking before measuring; that will lighten the cup.

-If you do it the way we tested it (and use flours like the standard ones we tested with), you’ll get results like you see in our photos and videos.
-You can also consider weighing flour, using the weight equivalents in “Healthy Bread in Five…” We go through the use of the digital scales (we like the Escali or the Salter) in this post from last year.
+If you do it the way I tested it (and use flours like the standard ones I tested with), you’ll get results like you see in our photos and videos.
+You can also consider weighing flour, using the weight equivalents that appear in all our books starting in 2009.
+There’s more about using weighing flour in this post; I use this scale.